 Where is Ray Parlour now?

-After spending 14 years at Arsenal, fan’s favourite Ray Parlour finally retired in 2007 whilst at his last club Hull City.
+After spending 14 years at Arsenal, fan’s favourite Ray Parlour finally retired in 2007 after helping his last club Hull City avoid relegation from the Championship.

 Since retiring from playing, Parlour has been working as a football pundit on both television and radio with talkSPORT, Radio 5 Live and Sky Sports.